This is Dave Mitton, from Toronto.

 The three words that describe him best: Honest – foolish – loyal

-How does he make his Old Fashioned: He’s more on the bitter side and old school raw sugar cube with a spike of water.
-And instead of 3 to 4 dashes he will usually go for 5 to 7.
-He likes an orange and a lemon zest.
+How does he make his Old Fashioned: He’s more on the bitter side and old-school raw sugar cube with a spike of water.
+And instead of 3 to 4 dashes, he will usually go for 5 to 7.
+He likes orange and lemon zest.

-An advice for people that want to become brand ambassadors: You need to be used to grueling hours and to being alone.
-Because as much as every night your position is to be the life of the party, whether it’s a big night or a small night, when you go back to your hotel you are alone and you’re alone at the airport and in the plane and you have to be very mentally prepared for this.
+A piece of advice for people that want to become brand ambassadors: You need to be used to grueling hours and to being alone.
+Because as much as every night, your position is to be the life of the party, whether it’s a big night or a small night, when you go back to your hotel you are alone and you’re alone at the airport and on the plane and you have to be very mentally prepared for this.
 Also, the concept of a 40 hours a week schedule doesn’t exist.
-It’s 40 hours a week of travelling and then there’s your job on top of that.
+It’s 40 hours a week of traveling and then there’s your job on top of that.